CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/NVIDIA-User-Experience-NVUE.md

 When you save network configuration using NVUE, Cumulus Linux writes the configuration to the `/etc/nvue.d/startup.yaml` file.

 You can edit or replace the contents of the `/etc/nvue.d/startup.yaml` file.
 NVUE applies the configuration in the `/etc/nvue.d/startup.yaml` file during system boot only if the `nvue-startup.service` is running.
-If this service is not running, the switch would reboot with the same running configuration before reboot.
+If this service is not running, the switch reboots with the same configuration that is running before the reboot.

 To start `nvue-startup.service`: